MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

    > [!IMPORTANT]
    > Be sure to enter the full URL for your SharePoint site, including `https://`.

-6. When the connection setup is complete<!--Edit okay?
-"When complete," is a bit of a misplaced modifer.-->, return to the **Document Management** settings page, and then select **Document Management Settings**.
+6. When the connection setup is complete, return to the **Document Management** settings page, and then select **Document Management Settings**.

-7. Enter the URL for your SharePoint site if it isn't filled in by default, and then select **Next**.<!--Please check the suggested alt text.
-It shouldn't be the same as the previous graphic.-->
+7. Enter the URL for your SharePoint site if it isn't filled in by default, and then select **Next**.

    ![Enter your SharePoint site URL in Document Management settings](media/document-management-settings.PNG "Enter your SharePoint site URL in Document Management settings")